jackknobel/UnrealBuildScripts/README.md

 ## Jenkins

-Jenkinsfile used in the production of Kieru.
+Jenkinsfile used in the production of Kieru in combination with the above BuildGraph scripts.
 This script in particular was invoked every time a developer pushed to perforce.
 I have omitted some of the content in the script for NDA reasons but all code should still be relevant.